 Also read: Tourist visa for Hong Kong

-Hong Kong is very small country but enough attractions to visit for the day trip as well as for a couple of weeks.
+Hong Kong is a very small country but enough attractions to visit for the day trip as well as weeks.
 Big Buddha is known as Tian Tan Buddha.
 If you are thinking to visit this place I will recommend a full day trip over there.

 Note: My personal recommendation is that you can come by cable car while viewing beautiful scenery as its really wonderful route to see mountain as well as beaches at same time.